Oil on canvas – 51 x 75 cm

 A more recent version goes – One for sorrow, two for joy, three for a girl, four for a boy, five for silver, six for gold, seven for a secret, never to be told, eight for a wish, nine for a kiss, ten for a bird, you must not miss.

 Detailed paintings such as this picture and its companion piece ‘One for Sorrow’ look good reproduced larger than life.
-I can’t help thinking that a blown up image of this painting would look good in the offices of Hackney Council.
+I can’t help thinking that a blown up image of this painting would go well in the offices of Hackney Council.